-Today I am sharing an interview with a daddy entrepreneur!
-I met James Oliver, Jr. on Twitter (I have met so many fantastic people on Twitter!) and featured his amazing company, WeMontage which makes custom photo collages on removable wallpaper here on my blog.
-Since that time, we have remained in contact, mostly over Twitter.
-Not too long ago I decided to interview one of my writers about her successful work from home business and when I went to tweet the link, I thought of James and his role as a stay at home daddy of twins who also pursues his entrepreneur dreams.
+Today, I am sharing an interview with a daddy entrepreneur!
+I met James Oliver, Jr. on Twitter (I have met so many fantastic people on Twitter!) and featured his amazing company, WeMontage which makes personalized wall coverings here on my blog.
+His photo wallpaper helps you turned your most photo memories into actual removable wallpaper.
+I love that James is a stay at home daddy of twins who also pursues his entrepreneur dreams.
 He has had some amazing experiences and even been featured on the TODAY Show.
 I am so glad he agreed to share his journey with us.

 1. Please give us a little background on yourself and how you became an entrepreneur.

 I’m a dad of young twins, Thaddeus and Zoe, a husband to an amazingly supportive wife, Ayana, and I’m a tech entrepreneur.
 I don’t think I ever “became” an entrepreneur.
 An entrepreneur is what I’ve known I was since I was a boy.

 I recently had the courage to make conscious choices that let me be who I am.

 2. Could you tell us a little about your photo wallpaper business?